 Trade and repair as well as events are also considered as important economic pillars.
 Craft, on its part, is quite widespread.
 The region accounts for almost 95% of the country’s ceramic tiles production and is strong in footwear and furniture production.
 The Agri-food industry contributes almost 7% of the national production and 14% of the country’s exports.
 In fact, Valencia is famous for its citrus, fruits and vegetables production.

 Valencia authorities have also been attracting foreign investors with innovative incentives in order to encourage the development of small and medium enterprises in the region.

-Expat jobs are available in many fields such as industry, financial services, trade, tourism and hospitality, real estate, etc. Moreover, big national and international companies operating in the region are constantly looking for skilled and qualified labor, especially if these are not available locally.
+Expat jobs are available in many fields such as industry, financial services, trade, tourism and hospitality, real estate, etc. Moreover, big national and international companies operating in the region are constantly looking for skilled and qualified labour, especially if these are not available locally.

-Note that you can stil l find a job in Valencia in specific fields with a medium profile.
+You can stil l find a job in Valencia in specific fields with a medium profile.
 In this case, a good command of Spanish and/or English can be a valuable asset.

 Good to know:

 Finding short term employment or internship offers can be difficult in Valencia given the number of job seekers, especially in the fields of construction, machinery, administration and secondary teaching.